normalvector/ue4_mesh_deformation_toolkit/README.md

 * A transform node to allow the production of face-weighted normals.
 * Check SelectionSet size matches that of the geometry provided.
 * Check SelectionSet sizes in operations which take multiple sets.
-* Rename "Update Procedural Mesh Component" to "Save To Procedural Mesh Component" to start a new standard name system for nodes which output.
 * Can I move to [FastNoiseSIMD](https://github.com/Auburns/FastNoiseSIMD) to speed up noise creation, or at least have a #define to control whether it should be enabled on a particular platform and fallback to FastNoise where it's not available.
 * Investigate whether FTransforms can be passed in from BP.